Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

   {% include note.html content="You can use trusts, as long as the Base DN covers all users that might require access to your cluster." %}

 * Configure your IdP to return AD User Principal Names (UPNs, for example `alice@example.com`) or an email address as a NameID.
 A _NameID_ is an identifier for an authenticated user.
-Typically, a NameID uses the email format.
+Typically, a NameID uses the format of an email address.

 ## To Configure SAML SSO for Your Qumulo Cluster
-Configuring SAML SSO for your Qumulo Cluster requires coordination between the cluster administrator and your organization's SSO administrator.
+This process requires coordination between the cluster administrator and SSO administrator.

 1. The cluster administrator contacts the SSO administrator and asks the SSO administrator to create a SAML integration for the Qumulo cluster.